Cornell-PoBE/A3/README.md

 8. Skip to Step 6 and do the following:
   * Create a new security group
   * Set security group name: `pobe`
-  * Set descrption: `Backend Engineering Security Group`
+  * Set description: `Backend Engineering Security Group`
   * Use the following configs:

 | Type  | Ports | Protocol | Source          |